pomerium/documentation/content/docs/zero/zero-api-guide.md

 ### Get ID token

-Now, exchange the API User Token for an ID token by sending a `POST` request to the `token` endpoint.
+Now, exchange the API User Token for an ID token by sending a `POST` request to the `/token` endpoint.
 Make sure you replace `<API-USER-TOKEN>` with the one generated for you in the Zero Console:

 ```curl
 curl --location 'https://console.pomerium.app/api/v0/token' \